dal-dime/documentation/index.md

 The core principle is to start working with your data, **in its current state**, while breaking down the hurdles to getting it published in popular data repositories.
 This is achieved by combining our core features into one user friendly experience.

+Work in progress implementations of the core features described below are currently available on the [live webapp](https://dime.oceansdata.ca).

 # Core Features
   * [Easy On-Boarding](#easy-onboarding)